Brilliant blue FCF: Production

 Brilliant blue FCF is a synthetic dye produced by the condensation of 2-formylbenzenesulfonic acid and the appropriate aniline followed by oxidation.
-Both are petrochemicals.
 It can be combined with tartrazine (E102) to produce various shades of green.

 It is usually a disodium salt.
 The diammonium salt has CAS number 2650-18-2.
 Calcium and potassium salts are also permitted.
 It can also appear as an aluminium lake.
 The chemical formula is C_{37}H_{34}N_{2}Na_{2}O_{9}S_{3}.

 Related dyes are C.I. acid green 3 (CAS#4680-78-8) and acid green 9 (CAS#4857-81-2).
 In these dyes, the 2-sulfonic acid group is replaced by H and Cl, respectively.

 Many attempts have been made to find similarly colored natural dyes that are as stable as brilliant blue FCF.
 Blue pigments must possess many chemical traits, including pi-bond conjugation, aromatic rings, heteroatoms and heteroatom groups, and ionic charges in order to absorb low energy red light.
 Most natural blue dyes are either unstable, blue only in alkaline conditions, or toxic; good candidates for further research into use as natural dyes include anthocyanin, trichotomine, and phycocyanin derivatives.